 Are you interested in learning more about adoption services in Stark County?
 All children have hopes of being welcomed into permanent, loving and committed families.
 Whether you are pregnant and exploring your options or an aspiring adoptive parent, find local resources to offer support, knowledge and assistance throughout the process.Read more

 Children in the Stark County foster care system have often experienced trauma, neglect or abuse sometime in their young lives.
 By supporting the unique needs of this vulnerable population, educators, foster families and social workers can help offset the effects of these negative experiences.
 Professional mental health providers in our community offer many different treatment…Read more

 If you are unsure about the family planning methods available to you and want to learn more about your options, you are not alone.
-Find resources, programs and community organizations providing reproductive health services for individuals and couples in Stark County.Read more
+Find local resources, programs and community organizations providing reproductive health services for individuals and couples in Stark County.Read more

 You don’t need to be perfect to be a foster parent.
 You don't need to own your home or have parenting experience.
 Foster parents can be young or older and they are from all economic and cultural backgrounds.
 All that’s required is a stable, mature, dependable and flexible family environment.Read more